-In term of speed, we test our implementation on an ATI Radeon 9800 XT card with 256 MB of graphics memory.
+In term of speed, we tested our implementation on an ATI Radeon 9800 XT card with 256 MB of graphics memory.
 The card is housed in a 2.8 Ghz PC with 512 MB of main memory.
-We experimented with five methods, MIPMAP (MIP), adaptive window (AW4), and MIPMAP stored in P-buffer (MPB), MIPMAP with packed AD images in P-buffer (MPP), and MIPMAP stored in P-buffer with cross-checking (MPB_X).
+We experimented with five methods, MIPMAP (MIP), adaptive window (AW4), MIPMAP stored in P-buffer (MPB), MIPMAP with packed AD images in P-buffer (MPP), and MIPMAP stored in P-buffer with cross-checking (MPB\X).
 The MIPMAP summation level is set to six.
-The performance data is summarized in Table 2 with the first two rows showing various overheads.
+The performance data with two images is summarized in Table 2 with the first two rows showing various overheads.
 For each method, the time to calculate a disparity map for different size input and disparity range is displayed.
 These numbers do not include the overhead, but we do include the overhead to calculate the throughput: million disparity evaluation per second (Mde/s).
+Performance data using multiple images are shown in Figure 13.
+The ATI card we use supports up to 32 texture samples, which means we can compute the AD score for one depth hypothesis from 32 images in a single pass.